vjb-collab/slurm-cresset-v1/README.md

 # slurm-cresset-v1

-This demo terraform scipt will setup and configure an HPC Slurm +Cresset Flare environment for evaluation and testing.
-It is intended to be deployed in a sandbox environment.
+This demo terraform scipt will setup and configure an HPC Slurm + Cresset Flare environment for testing and evaluation.
+It is intended to be deployed to a sandbox environment.

 From Cloud Shell: